leticiacb1/Sales-Batch-Predicitor/README.md

 #### 📂️ Folders

 * `config/` : Project configuration.
+Enviroment and Database configuration.
 <br>

-* `data/` : Content all the data used or created by this project.
+* `data/` :  Scripts that will run in SQL database and return data need in the project.
 <br>

 * `models/` : Models created by this project.